Schematizing the Observer and the Epistemic Content of Theories: How Theory and Experiment Make Contact with and Inform Each Other

-In order to address this problem, in this section I explain with a little more precision (but not much) what I mean by `theory', with the goal of drawing a---schematic!---picture of how experimental results are placed into physically significant contact with formal theoretical structures, and what the nature of that contact is.
-I neither promise nor threaten you with anything near a precise, complete account of any of this.
-For my purposes here, it suffices to provide only a rough characterization sketched in broad strokes.
+In order to address this problem, in this section I explain with a little more precision what I mean by `theory', with the goal of drawing a---schematic!---picture of how experimental results are placed in physically significant contact with formal theoretical structures, and what the nature of that contact is.
+For my purposes, it suffices to provide only a rough characterization sketched in broad strokes.\footnote{I discuss here only one way that theory and experiment make contact, when one has already in hand a developed and articulated theory.
+There are other ways, other roles for each of theory and experiment in bearing on the other, that I do not discuss because they are not relevant for my purposes, such as the use of experiment in guiding the development of new theory, and in expanding understanding.
+I think excellent case studies for exploring those kinds of roles would be Newton's investigations on light and color (which have not received the philosophical attention they deserve---see \citeNP{stein-meta-meth-newton,stein-furth-consid-newt-meth} for a discussion of those investigations with particular regard to these issues, and \citeNP{stein-enterprise} for an analysis of how they illuminate questions of understanding in both physics and philosophy) and the role of Fizeau's experiments in the development of special relativity (for which, see \citeNP{patton-reconsid-exps}). \citeN{patton-exp-thry-build} provides an insightful discussion of the problem more generally.}